NeuralNetworkVerification/Marabou/README.md

 The build process uses CMake version 3.16 (or later).
 You can get CMake [here](https://cmake.org/download/).

-Marabou depends on the Boost and the OpenBLAS libraries, which is automatically downloaded and built when you run make.
+Marabou depends on the Boost and the OpenBLAS libraries, which are automatically downloaded and built when you run make.
 Library CXXTEST comes included in the repository.